LycheeGUO/lizhi/content/publication/the-moderating-effect-of-cognitive-reserve-on-the-association-between-neuroimaging-biomarkers-and-cognition-a-systematic-review-if-3-5-author-links-open-overlay-panel/index.md

 ---
-title: "The moderating effect of cognitive reserve on the association between neuroimaging biomarkers and cognition: A systematic review IF 3.5 Author links open overlay panel"
+title: "The moderating effect of cognitive reserve on the association between neuroimaging biomarkers and cognition: A systematic review"
 publication_types:
   - "2"
 authors: